ksoze84/sokore/README.md

 You can use the getsokore method to suscribe a function to state changes instead of get the instance directly.

-this example shows how to suscribe and unsuscribe a function that logs counter changes :
+This example shows how to suscribe and unsubscribe a function that logs counter changes :
 ```ts
 useEffect( () => getSoKore(SimpleCounterKore, s => console.log("Counter: ", s.state) ) , [] )
 ```